DesignCon is part of the Informa Markets Division of Informa PLC

 • Emerging memory interface (optical memory)

-• HBM, HMC Chip-to-chip, and Wide I/O interfaces
+• HBM, HMC chip-to-chip, and wide I/O interfaces

-• Proprietary or emerging 2.5D/3D/SiP I/O interfaces
+• Proprietary or emerging 3DIC/SiP designs

 • I/O interface design as applied to die/interposer/package technology